Tanvirul-swe/LightChat/README.md

-# chatbox
+# Light Chat

-That's a light chat application.
+That's a light chat application.It's just a basic chating application.

 ## What i Learn this project

 - Firebase using
+- Toast practice